gdiaz384/py3bt_tracker/README.md

 Currently implemented using a multidimentional array in memory and the Tornado Web Server (http).

-google_define('ephemeral') #returns: adjective - lasting for a very short time -synonyms: transient, short-lived, brief
+google_define('ephemeral') #returns: adjective - lasting for a very short time, transient, short-lived, brief

 ## Key Features: